-Describing fraternities and sororities as “Greek life” can be traced all the way back to their origin.
-Students initially came together in 1775 to establish the first fraternity at the College of William and Mary.
-They wanted a way to distinguish themselves from other clubs that had a reputation only for partying, and felt that using the Greek alphabet would associate them with Greece’s rich cultural history of intellectual innovation.
-Thus Phi Beta Kappa was born.
+Referring to fraternities and sororities as “Greek life” became a thing when students initially convened in 1775 to establish the first fraternity at the College of William and Mary.
+They wanted a way to distinguish themselves from other clubs that had a reputation solely for partying and felt that using the Greek alphabet would associate them with Greece’s rich cultural history of intellectual innovation.
+Thus, Phi Beta Kappa was born.

-Greek life has become a staple of American colleges and universities and has had no lack in prestigious members.
-Phi Beta Kappa alone has inducted 17 U.S. Presidents, 40 Supreme Court Justices, and 136 Nobel Laureates into its fraternity, including former president Barack Obama, Associate Justice of the Supreme Court Sonia Sotomayor, and current secretary of the treasury Janet Yellen.
+Greek life has become a staple of colleges and universities in the United States and has had no lack in prestigious members.
+Phi Beta Kappa alone has inducted seventeen U.S. Presidents, forty Supreme Court Justices, and 136 Nobel Laureates into its fraternity, including former President Barack Obama, Associate Justice of the Supreme Court Sonia Sotomayor, and current Secretary of the Treasury Janet Yellen.